lsanchezvv/Inventory-App/README.md

-# Front end App for Inventory App
+# Frontend App for Inventory App